Takakiriy/typrm/README.md

 Also, the content displayed in the snippet must be indented with whitespace deeper than the found line.
 The maximum number of lines displayed is 8.
+This number of lines can be changed with TYPRM_SNIPPET_LINE_COUNT environment variable or --snippet-line-count option.
 To jump to the contents of the file, run the typrm command and press Ctrl key and click the displayed path and line number in Visual Studio Code or other tools.